Parks & Properties

 Hemlock County Park has much to offer in almost 73 acres of property – offering picnic tables, grills and an ADA accessible bathroom.
 There is an unmarked hiking trail and access to fishing from many spots around the slough, including an ADA fishing pier and a boat ramp to launch a boat (electric motors only).
 The 22 acre slough provides opportunities to catch northern pike, largemouth bass and panfish.
 Archery and shotgun hunting are also available in this park.
 No muzzleloaders are allowed.
 There is ample parking and no entrance fee is required.

-Lake Redstone Dam Spillway
+Lake Redstone Dam Spillway flowing into a pool of water

 Lake Redstone County Park is located on the south end of Lake Redstone.
 At approximately 30 acres, this park has a large parking lot that gives access to a playground, beach and spillway.
 The spillway is approximately 800' from the parking lot.